basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 propagation times.
 However, under certain failure scenarios (e.g., server outages or network partitions), updates may not arrive at all replicas for an extended period of time.

->Riak is an "eventually consistent" database.
+>Riak KV is an "eventually consistent" database.
 All replication is done asynchronously, as you would expect, could result in a datum being returned to the client that is out of date.
 But don't worry.
 We built in some mechanisms to address this.

 There is a category of applications in Amazon’s platform that can tolerate such inconsistencies and can be constructed to operate under these conditions.
 For example, the shopping cart application requires